Linus-J/DEX-Arb-Analysis/README.md

 ## Goals

 - Extend implementation to other DEXes
-- Extend portability to chains other than Ethereum
+- Extend portability to other networks other than Ethereum Mainnet
-- Implement gas fee subtraction or actual profit simulation without writing to the chain

 ## Environment setup

+Make a API key to query the chain with [Infura](https://app.infura.io/).

+Create a dummy ETH wallet with any wallet provider and retrieve the private key.

+Setup environment variables by running:

     bash populate_env.sh

-Compile crates and run
+Compile crates and run:

     cargo run